Sunnyside Park: Improvement Project

 Community Engagement

-From September to October 2024, Public Lands talked with hundreds of community members at events and through a survey to understand desired improvements for Sunnyside Park.
-A summary of the public input will be posted soon.
+From September to October 2024, Public Lands talked with community members at events and through a survey to understand desired improvements for Sunnyside Park.
+We received input from over 350 residents and park users.

 Project Updates